ui/stamps-api-docs/source/klg_api.rst

 stamps_to_add                  No          Stamps to be added by this transaction.
 If specified, this overrides system's calculation of the number of Stamps that will be added or deducted from this transaction. stamps_to_deduct               No          Stamps to be deducted manually.
 If specified, this overrides the number of Stamps that will be deducted from this return.
                                            Can't be sent alongside stamps_to_add. items                          Yes         Which items are returned.
-Items are list of :ref:`item objects<Item Object>` stamps_to_add                  No          Stamps to be added by this transaction.
+Items are list of :ref:`return item objects<Return Item Object>` stamps_to_add                  No          Stamps to be added by this transaction.
 If specified, this overrides system's calculation of the number of Stamps that will be added or deducted from this transaction. stamps_to_deduct               No          Stamps to be deducted manually.
 If specified, this overrides the number of Stamps that will be deducted from this return.
                                            Can't be sent alongside stamps_to_add.